Iskeletu/SimpleDB/README.md

 # SimpleDB

 SimpleDB is a simple C++ key-value database project.
-SimpleDB uses features of the lastest stable specification (C++17).
+SimpleDB uses features from C++17 specification.

 Test cases are made using [Catch2](https://github.com/catchorg/Catch2) framework.
 See [Test Cases](#Test-Cases) for more information on the tests.